“We cannot become what we want by remaining what we are”

 - Max De Pree

-Random Acts of Kindness Week is a week to spread kindness, love, and compassion not only to those we care for but to all of those around us.
-Help the Student Civic Leadership Board spread kindness at SUNY Buffalo State by performing simple Random Acts of Kindness during the week of March 18-22, 2019.
+Random Acts of Kindness Week is an effort to spread kindness, love, and compassion not only to those we care for, but to everyone around us and in our community.
+Join the Student Civic Leadership Board to help bring kindness to SUNY Buffalo State by performing simple kind, caring, and compassionate acts throughout the week.

 Not sure where to start?
 See our list of 101 Random Acts of Kindness below.